 Defining the Bull Put Credit Spread

-The bull put credit spread is an option trading strategy that is normally employed when you are bullish about an underlying stock, index or future.
+The bull put credit spread is an options trading strategy that is normally employed when you are bullish about an underlying stock, index, or future.
 Since you believe the price action in the near term is going north, you use this credit spread strategy to take advantage of option time decay theta, otherwise known as “positive theta”.

 The strategy uses only put options and consists of the sale of an equal number of closer-to-the-money options and purchase of further out-of-the-money options, both with the same expiration months.
 Because the closer to the money options will normally be more valuable than the OTM ones, you receive a net credit from the transaction.

 Before entering a bull put credit spread you should first understand how option implied volatility (IV) affects the current price of options.
 The reason for this is, that you would prefer to sell (write) options that contain at least an equal amount of IV to the options you are purchasing.

 More IV for the sold options is better – but not less.
 If the IV of the further OTM put options is greater than the closer to the money options, it could be an indicator that the price of the underlying has topped out and is due for a retracement.
 Why?
 Because more speculators are buying these OTM put options so the demand is inflating the price.